 - Is there help available for students who struggle academically?

-- A year ago we initiated our KEY Program which is designed to help students who have an IEP (service plan).
-Ms. Linda Ladage is our KEY Program Coordinator.
+- Our KEY Program is designed to help students who have an IEP (service plan).
+Mrs. Heather Hoffman is our KEY Program Coordinator.
 She is a certified teacher in Special Education and offers her assistance to our classroom teachers with students who struggle in the classroom.
-This is still a growing program as it is only in its second year and currently Ms. Ladage is only here on a part-time basis.
-Specific questions regarding the program and how it may help your child can be directed to Ms. Ladage at 829-7513, extension 224 or to Mr. Hoffmann, our Principal.
+Mrs. Hoffman is only here on a part-time basis.

 - Do you have a hot lunch program?